 Apart from Portalegre, influenced by Serra de São Mamede and its granitic soils, the remaining areas are plain, not allowing the condensation of the humidity that comes from the sea, and have a very warm and dry climate.
 All of these characteristics make these wines highly aromatic.

-There are several hotels and wineries where you can stay while visiting Alentejo, but our suggestion is the wonderful wine resort L’AND Vineyards (affiliate link).
+There are several hotels and wineries where you can stay while visiting Alentejo, but my suggestion is the wonderful wine resort L’AND Vineyards .

 Portuguese Wine in other regions

 Aside from the already mentioned wonderful regions, there are some others that we could not forget – others that take the Portuguese wine beyond borders.
-Let’s see the wines from the wine regions of Bairrada, Madeira and Azores.
+Let’s look at the examples of the wines from the wine regions of Bairrada, Madeira and Azores.

 Madeira is known worldwide as an excellent tourist destination and this is also a consequence of the famous wine produced in this region.
-The Madeira wine combines several unique characteristics such as the soil, the climate and its production process; it’s a liqueur wine with an alcohol content of 17º to 22º.
+The Madeira wine combines several unique characteristics such as the soil, the climate and its production process; it’s a liqueur wine with an alcohol content of 17 % to 22 %.